 How long can I expect to be studying?

-Each unit of the Certificate in Hydrotherapy for Small Animals contains a certain number of Guided Learning Hours (GLH) to give an indication of how long you can expect to be studying and preparing for any one unit’s assessment.
+Each unit of this Small Animal Hydrotherapy course contains a certain number of Guided Learning Hours (GLH) to give an indication of how long you can expect to be studying and preparing for any one unit’s assessment.
 Although the GLH of any unit may seem small (please see the specification above), you need to take into account the research and reading before attempting the assessments.